Accepted items

 Divert More Than Ever With The Hub!

 The Hub is a one-stop-drop for a wide variety of materials.
 Making it easy for you to keep household waste from going into the landfill.
 We accept reusable items; general items such as metal and plastics; and universal waste items including electronics, batteries, and lightbulbs.
-The full list and corresponding prices are below.
+We are filling the gaps by taking items that cannot be recycled in local curbside recycling programs.

-Universal Waste Items
+Electronics & Universal Waste

 Household items that may contain hazardous elements are considered universal waste and include electronics, batteries, and lightbulbs.
 These items are accepted, but require processing for safety and incur additional fees.